 It's a 32 bit processor in a DIP package and requires no extra components even including a internal oscillator, meaning it can be easily breadboarded.

 There are only eight pins but the configuration allows for any pin, besides Vdd and Vss, to be either GPIO, USART, I2C or SPI.

 Memory is limited to 4KB flash and 1KB SRAM and can run at 30 MHz.
 It has two USARTs, I2C and SPI.

 It reminds me a lot of the Atmega Attiny MCUs.
 Sadly it lacks an ADC but it still looks fun enough to try it.

-This article got noticed and Hackaday.com featured it in: Programming a through-hole ARM microcontroller.
+This article got featured in Hackaday.com: Programming a through-hole ARM microcontroller.

 Circuit for In-System Programming